Friday, June 24, 2022

 Easy biking across the Cranbrook Community Forest

-My boys also rode the R2DTour Loop, one of many Star Wars themed trails here, but weren't very fond of the trail as they said it felt uphill most of the time.
+My son wasn't very fond of the trail as he said it felt uphill most of the time.
 While they rode this trail, I hiked up the Eager Lookout Trail to a beautiful viewpoint (so there are options here for both hiking + biking.)

 For other trails in the Cranbrook Community Forest, see the map here on Trail Forks.